openframeworks/ofBook/02_cplusplus_basics/chapter.md

 }
 ```

-This is different from simply putting an un-braced line of code beneath the if-clause since that free-roaming line of code would execute *whether or not* the condition were true.
-So `else` turns out to be pretty convenient.
+This is different from simply putting an un-braced line of code beneath the if-clause since that free-roaming line of code would execute *whether or not* the condition were true. **[MH: adding an example free-roaming line to the above example might help]** So `else` turns out to be pretty convenient.
 Another similar piece is `else if` that allows you to cascade your if-then clauses in a way similar to CSS.

 ```C++